-- Medicare enrollment in Oklahoma totals nearly 750,000 residents.
+- Medicare enrollment in Oklahoma totals more than 765,000 residents.

-- About a quarter of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- Nearly a third of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.

-- The availability of Medicare Advantage plans in Oklahoma ranges from two plans to 30 plans, depending on the county.
+- The availability of Medicare Advantage plans in Oklahoma ranges from four plans to 46 plans, depending on the county.

-- There are 29 stand-alone Medicare Part D prescription drug plans available in Oklahoma in 2019, with premiums that range from about $13 to $138 per month.
-Nearly half of Oklahoma’s Medicare beneficiaries have stand-alone Part D coverage.
+- There are 23 stand-alone Medicare Part D prescription drug plans available in Oklahoma in 2022, with premiums that range from about $7 to $95 per month.
+More than four in ten Oklahoma Medicare beneficiaries have stand-alone Part D coverage.

 Medicare enrollment in Oklahoma

 But people also become eligible for Medicare if they have ALS or kidney failure, or after they’ve been receiving disability benefits for 24 months.
-18 percent of Medicare beneficiaries in Oklahoma are eligible due to a disability rather than age.
-Nationwide, 15 percent of all Medicare beneficiaries are eligible due to disability.
+As of late 2021, almost 16% of Medicare beneficiaries in Oklahoma were eligible due to a disability rather than age.
+Nationwide, less than 13% of all Medicare beneficiaries are under 65.